julienrbrt/ut_bitinc_project/README.md

 #### Dependencies

-Install all the required dependencies (on a Ubuntu/Debian based distribution) by running `config/install.sh`.
+Install the required dependencies (on a Ubuntu/Debian based distribution) by running `config/install.sh` in superuser (or using sudo).

 ### Usage